Josh Brent: Legal troubles

 Brent pleaded guilty to a charge of driving under the influence on June 2, 2009, as a result of an incident from the previous February.
 He was sentenced to two years' probation and 60 days in jail.
 He was also fined an undisclosed amount and ordered to undergo 200 hours of community service.

 On December 8, 2012, Brent was charged with intoxication manslaughter in Irving, Texas, after a motor vehicle accident, in which he was the driver, killed his teammate, Jerry Brown.
 Police documents showed that Brent was driving at least 110 mph and may have been driving as fast as 134 mph right before the crash, on a road where the posted speed limit was 45 mph.
 Brent later failed a sobriety test and would face two to 20 years in prison if convicted.
 Brent was found by the police pulling out his friend and teammate.
 Jerry Brown's mother forgave Brent and stated she hoped Brent would not be prosecuted.

 On December 26, 2012, a grand jury indicted Brent on one count of intoxication manslaughter.
 Brent was represented by attorneys Deandra Grant and George Milner.
 On May 24, 2013, the Dallas district attorney requested to revoke Brent's bail for not adhering to the monitoring conditions and send him to jail to await trial.
 The judge denied the request and ordered additional forms of monitoring.

 He was sent back to jail on June 27, 2013, after it was revealed that he had failed a drug test on June 19.
 Before this, he had also failed another drug test in late May, testing positive for marijuana both times.
 He was released from jail due to a court order on July 7, 2013.
 On January 24, 2014, Brent was found guilty of intoxication manslaughter in the death of Jerry Brown and sentenced to 180 days in jail and 10 years' probation.

 On June 30, 2019, Josh Brent was arrested for public intoxication in a Wendy's restaurant parking lot in Coppell, Texas.
 Brent resisted arrest, and was ultimately tased by local police.
 The incident was captured on a spectators cell phone and circulated on social media platforms.
 A caller reported a man sitting in the grass and was believed to be talking to himself.
 Police arrived to perform a welfare check and determined him to be intoxicated.
-During the arrest efforts, witness indicate Brent was said to be declaring, "I'm a Cowboy; you can Google me.
+During the arrest efforts, witnesses indicate Brent was said to be declaring, "I'm a Cowboy; you can Google me.
 I'm Josh Brent."